 Dear Mr Howe,

-As our property at 193 Nain Road is located approx 1km from the proposed site, we object to the proposed Mining Lease as an unnecessary impact on our continued use and peaceful enjoyment of our land.
-It will create economic loss, hardship and inconvenience for us.
+We object to the proposed Mining Lease as an unnecessary impact on our continued use and peaceful enjoyment of the area.
+It will create economic loss, hardship and inconvenience for the area.

 Specifically, these concerns are detailed below.